oap-project/gazelle_plugin/docs/Columnar-Expression-Developer-Guide.md

 In scala code, `ColumnarRegExpExtract` is created to replace Spark's `RegExpExtract`.

 We can add `buildCheck` to check the input types.
-For legal types currently not supported by Gazelle, we can throw an `UnsupportedOperationException` to let it fallback.
+For legal types currently not supported in this implementation, we can throw an `UnsupportedOperationException` to let the expression fallback.
 If whole stage codegen is not supported, we should override `supportColumnarCodegen` to let it return false.

 In `doColumnarCodeGen`, arrow function node is constructed with gandiva function name `regexp_extract` specified.